wiesmann/xkbgrowl/README.md

 1. Download the latest version from the [https://github.com/wiesmann/xkbgrowl/releases/](releases section).
 2. Run the installer.
-3. Modify your `.xinitrc` file to start the dœmon, for instance:
+3. Modify your `.xinitrc` file to start the dæmon, for instance:

 ```
 #!/bin/sh